-The Committee released a Community Survey to receive public input on a Community Power Plan December 20, 2022.
-Details of how the survey was shared with the community can be found in Exhibit I. The survey received 34 responses, and results indicated support for a Community Power program and interest in the additional choices it provides for residents and small businesses.
-Complete results will be attached as Exhibit IV.
+The Committee released a Community Survey to receive public input on a Community Power Plan on December 27, 2022.
+Details of how the survey was shared with the community can be found in Exhibit I. The survey received an excellent response, with 153 respondents from a wide cross section of the community.
+Respondents strongly favored more renewable energy in the electricity supply, 77% indicated support for more renewable energy, 61% if it cost about the same as they pay today, and 7% willing to pay for a 100% renewable energy product.
+18% responded that they did not want more renewable energy, see chart below.
+Complete results with commentary and all comments received are attached as Exhibit IV.

-1 Alternatively, the Plan may be submitted to the PUC for review before Town Meeting.
+2 Alternatively, the Plan may be submitted to the PUC for review before Town Meeting.